Elizabeth Tulloch

-Elizabeth Tulloch, also known as Bitsie Tulloch, is an American actress.
-She is known for her roles as Juliette Silverton / Eve in the NBC television series Grimm (2011-2017), and as Lois Lane in the DC Comics superhero drama television series Superman & Lois (2021-2024), for which she has been nominated for a Saturn Award for Best Actress on Television twice.
+Elizabeth Tulloch, also known as Bitsie Tulloch, (born January 19, 1981) is an American actress.
+She is known for her roles as Juliette Silverton / Eve in the NBC television series Grimm (2011–2017), and as Lois Lane in the DC Comics superhero drama television series Superman & Lois (2021–2024), for which she has been nominated for a Saturn Award for Best Actress on Television twice.

 Early life

-Tulloch was born in San Diego, California, and grew up in Spain, Uruguay, and Argentina, as well as New York.
+Tulloch was born on January 19, 1981, in San Diego, California, and grew up in Spain, Uruguay, and Argentina, as well as New York.
 Tulloch goes by "Bitsie", which is not a contraction of her given name, Elizabeth, but an homage to her oddly nicknamed grandfather, a World War II bomber pilot, who was also involved in the 1961 Goldsboro B-52 crash.

 When Tulloch began acting, she was credited as "Bitsie" and continued to be until 2017 when she decided to start using Elizabeth instead.
 Tulloch is of Scottish and Spanish ancestry.
 Her paternal grandmother's family is from Renfrewshire and her grandfather's family originated from the area around Kirkwall, both in Scotland.
 In an interview with BBC News, she reported that "we think the first Tulloch came to the US around 1880 and the Kerrs came in the early 1900s".
 After returning to the U.S., she went to middle and high school in Bedford, New York.
 Tulloch graduated magna cum laude from Harvard University with a double major in English and American Literature and Visual and Environmental Studies.